 The Head Coach for the Race Team is Dan Thompson.
-Dan is the Assistant Sailing Coach at Hobart-William Smith College in New York, and has fifteen years of youth coaching experience and nine years collegiate coaching experience at one of the premier college sailing programs in the country.
+Dan is the Assistant Sailing Coach at Cornell University in New

-The fee for the Race Team is $1,600.
-There is a 10% discount until April 1st.
-The fee includes:
+The fee for the Race Team is $1,500.* The fee includes:

-A ticket to the LTYC Annual Banquet and Dance on Sunday, August 19 — where the seasonal awards will be announced.
+- A ticket to the LTYC Annual Banquet and Dance in August — where the seasonal awards will be announced.